datavaluepeople/dvp-landing-static/content/assets/blog/phoenix-case-study/index.md

 ### **Modern web console**

 Built with React and Next.js, Phoenix’s web console offers a straightforward interface accessible from any device with an internet connection.
-It allows peacebuilders to easily configure analyses, explore data sources, and review insights without advanced technical skills.
+It allows peacebuilders to collect social media data, explore data points, easily configure analyses, and review insights without advanced technical skills.

 ### **Authentication and dashboarding**